Mayport Waterfront Partnership

 Cultural Heritage & History

 Originally home to Timucuans, now at least 13 generations of Minorcans have also called Mayport Village home.
-The first Protestant prayer to be spoken on the North American continent was offered up by French explorer Jean Ribault on May 1st, 1562 at the current site of Mayport.
+The first Protestant prayer spoken on the North American continent was offered up by French explorer Jean Ribault on May 1st, 1562, at the current site of Mayport.

-In 1940 Elizabeth Stark's estate, Wonderwood-by-the-Sea, was garnered by the U.S. government to create Mayport Naval Station.
-History continues to evolve in this fishing village.
+In 1940 Elizabeth Stark’s estate, Wonderwood-by-the-Sea, was garnered by the U.S. government to create Mayport Naval Station.
+Significant history continues to evolve in this historic fishing village.

-A blend of opportunities converge in this exciting area where a river rushes to meet the sea.
-Mayport Villlage is the perfect place to begin a deep sea fishing excursion, or to set up a chair at the Little Jetties.
+A blend of opportunities converges in this exciting area where a river rushes to meet the sea.
+Mayport Village is the perfect place to begin a deep-sea fishing excursion, or to set up a chair at the Little Jetties at Helen Cooper Floyd Park.
 Future plans will support the interests of kayakers and standup paddlers.
-The ferry makes an interesting transit experience for long-distance cyclers enjoying the scenic highway along A1A.
-Air B&B lodgings in the village help make a destination for those looking for eco-adventure adventure on both sides of the St. Johns River.
+The St. Johns River Ferry makes an interesting transit experience for long-distance cyclers and motorists enjoying the scenic highway, A1A-Ocean Islands Trail.
+Air B&B lodgings in the Village make this a comfortable destination for those looking for eco-adventure on both sides of the St. Johns River.

 -Vincent Van Gogh